1943 Ordnance QF 17-pounder AT Gun

 It was discovered in a barn in 2021 by Mr. Chris Luxmoore, BAIV’s representative in Australia.
 After being shipped to Europe it was nicely restored and serviced in BAIV's workshop (Class B resoration).

-It is in great condition and still live.
-Moreover, it is very complete, comes with a lot of original small details (even the toolbox is filled), renewed tires (exact copies of the original WW-II model) and even the small towing ropes are there!
+It is in great condition.
+Moreover, it is very complete, comes with a lot of original small details (even the toolbox is filled), renewed tires (exact copies of the original WW-II model) and even the small towing ropes are there.
+All original, straight army release and always stored properly.
+The gun is not deactivated and still live.

 Technical details